cooldp201001/Todo-List/README.md

 Delete tasks from the task list.
 Mark tasks as complete.
 View the list of tasks with their statuses.
+# Devloyment
+This project is deployed on netlify here is the [link](https://todolisttextbook.netlify.app/).
 # Acknowledgments
 This project was inspired by the [TodoList](https://codepen.io/MarianKoniuszko/full/ExQgBrp) , which motivated me to explore similar ideas and build upon them.